The Shuri Karate Dojo provides a clear pathway for students to learn and improve. Below is a structure of a basic Karate lesson.

 Partner work, Drills & Sparring (Kumite 組手)

 The techniques learnt above put in motion with a partner in a controlled manner.
-This may involve controlled sparring wearing protective equipment under supervision.
+This may involve striking various pads or controlled sparring wearing protective equipment under supervision.

 Forms (Kata 型) - (for a more information on kata go here)